Why it’s okay to change your mind about what you want to do

 Rather than seeing changing your mind about what you want to do as a failure, recognize it is an important step along the way to creating a more successful future.

-10) It takes courage
+9) It takes courage

+Changing your mind actually takes courage.
 As American psychologist Abraham Maslow said, “In any given moment, we have two choices: step forward into growth or step backward into safety.”

 Leaving your comfort zone and being prepared to face feelings of guilt or fear of failure from changing your mind about what you want to do is brave.

 The courage to be open to trying new things and taking chances is one of those all-important traits that help you along in life.
+It shows you are taking self-responsibility and prepared to take control over your life to shape it the way that you want it.

+Taking risks and making mistakes is how you grow and develop.
 So if you want to succeed in life, you’ll need to be willing to put yourself out there and try something different.
 Having the courage to do that is key.

-11) You’re less likely to live with regrets
+10) You’re less likely to live with regrets

 You know what they say, you only regret the things you didn’t do.
 And research seems to back this up.
+Studies have found that it’s regrets about inactions that haunt us far more and for a longer period of time.

 Plenty of people have regrets, and the most common when you’re lying on your deathbed is: I wish I’d had the courage to live a life true to myself, not the life others expected of me.